jeresig/jquery.hotkeys/README.md

 If you want to use more than one modifiers (e.g. alt+ctrl+z) you should define them by an alphabetical order e.g. alt+ctrl+shift

-Hotkeys aren't tracked if you're inside of an input element (unless you explicitly bind the hotkey directly to the input).
+By default, hotkeys aren't tracked if you're inside of an input element (unless you explicitly bind the hotkey directly to the input).
 This helps to avoid conflict with normal user typing.
+To override this behaviour, when calling the `bind` function, pass an options object and set `global` to `true`.

 ## jQuery Compatibility